bitovi/temporal-typescript-example/README.md

 However, before the timeout occurs, you can simulate a driver accepting the request:

-* In another shell, `npm run accept-request -- --workflow=[WORKFLOW ID HERE]` ... replacing `[WORKFLOW ID HERE]` with the workflow ID that is logged out to the shell when the workflow is first started.
+* In another shell, `npm run accept-request -- --workflow=[WORKFLOW ID HERE]` ... replacing `[WORKFLOW ID HERE]` with the workflow ID that was logged out to the shell when the workflow was first started.

 This will result in a `"driver is on their way"` state.

 ### Viewing the Temporal Web UI
-This gets started up along with the Temporal Server: http://localhost:8088/
+Navigate to http://localhost:8088/.
+This UI starts up along with the Temporal Server (see step 1).